Simple Weekday Sourdough Bread Recipe

 Left: before autolyse.
 Right: after autolyse.

-You can see the direct result of even a short autolyse in the image above.
-The left image is the shaggy mass just before I finished incorporating everything.
-The image at right shows how smooth and strong the dough becomes simply by resting.
+The image above shows the direct result of even a short autolyse.
+The left image shows the shaggy mass just before I finished incorporating everything.
+The right image shows how smooth and strong the dough becomes simply by resting.
 Let’s take this further with a little mixing.

 3. Mix – 5:20 p.m.